rexi006/clc3-project/documentation_iotsetup.md

 ![image](https://github.com/user-attachments/assets/88dd2db0-1880-49d4-914a-8db08c81ac81)

 With this knowledge, the team first planned to install an OPC-UA Server and Simulation on the Raspberry Pi.
 The connection of OPC-UA Servers with Microsoft Azure Resources to achieve a connected factory was nicely shown by [Krzyczkowski, 2019][1] on his open accessible blog.
 However, in order to be able to simulate an OPC-UA Server on the Raspberry Pi, a Simulation Server would have been needed on the device.
-The OPC-Foundation describes very nicely in a dedicated [Repository][4] how to set this up.
+The OPC-Foundation describes in a dedicated [Repository][4] in detail, how to set this up.
 However, in order to get an OPC-UA Simulation Server up and running, an MQTT broker would have been also needed to setup the PubSub-Architecture:

 ![image](https://github.com/user-attachments/assets/a1f74850-0361-42f9-ba3d-4d538e0549e8)